bnfour/md-mods/readme.md

 ```
 By default, all toggleable features are enabled.
 Set a relevant value to `false` to disable a feature.

-> [!NOTE]
+> [!TIP]
-> The mod will notify you when all its features are disabled, so it does nothing.
+> The mod will notify you when all its features are disabled, and it does nothing.

 ## Experimental mod (not included in the download)
 This is not a mod intended for using.
 Rather, it's a developmental test bed for me to test random stuff without disruption to existing proper mods.
 For instance, Album scroll and UI tweaks mods were first implemented (in a very scuffed way; no, I won't show the code ⇀‸↼‶) here and then moved to their own permanent projects.

-The project contains the bare minimum for a mod that is successfully loaded; it does nothing except posting a single message in the log.
+The project (as published) contains the bare minimum for a mod that is successfully loaded; it does nothing except posting a single message in the log.

 # Installation
 These are [MelonLoader](https://melonwiki.xyz/) mods.
 In order to run these, you need to have it installed.
 Currently, 0.6.1 Open-Beta of MelonLoader is supported.
 Once you have MelonLoader installed, drop the DLLs of desired mods into the `Mods` folder.
 Remove to uninstall.

-> [!NOTE]
+> [!IMPORTANT]
-> Scoreboard characters mod also requires SkiaSharp libraries to be placed in `UserLibs` folder.
+> Scoreboard characters mod also requires SkiaSharp libraries (`libSkiaSharp.dll`, `SkiaSharp.dll`) to be placed in `UserLibs` folder.
 These libraries are included in the download.

 Rather than downloading the mods, I suggest (reviewing the source and) building them yourself — this way you'll be sure the mods behave as described.
 See ["Building from source"](#building-from-source).
 Otherwise, please verify the downloads.